robstave/Meowcards/prompts.md

    - **Tables**: Use Markdown tables for structured data
    - **Images**: Include with `![alt text](image_url)` when relevant

+4. **Multiple Choice Questions**:
+   - Format as a list of options
+   - Clearly indicate the correct answer in the back side
+   - Be randomized to avoid predictability.
+Dont always pick B

 ## Card Types

 ### Standard Knowledge Card